VeiligLanceren-nl/laravel-seo-sitemap/README.md

 ## ⚙️ Configuration

-If used outside Laravel auto-discovery, register the service provider:
+If you're not using Laravel package auto-discovery, register the provider manually:

 ```php
 // bootstrap/providers.php